garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Earnings Before Interest & Tax (EBIT).md

-Once we subtract all these other operating (day-to-day) ex
+Once we subtract all these other operating (day-to-day) expenses from our Gross Profit we end up with a new 'level' of profit often referred